GENERAL GUIDELINES FOR TRAINING WITH ANY INJURY

-- By using the ground as your “core,” you can put your spine in a good position not allowing you to compensate through the shoulder girdle, lumbar spine, or neck.
+- By using the ground as your “core”, you're able to put your spine in a good position not allowing you to compensate through the shoulder girdle, lumbar spine, or neck.

 - Lying Hip Flexion

-- Crawling: Begin on the hands and knees (6-point) and work your way to the more difficult version with knees off of the ground (4-point).
-Crawling helps integrate the contralateral pattern in a safe and easy progression.
+- Crawling – begin on the hands and knees (6-point) and work your way to the more difficult version with the knees off the ground (4-point).
+Crawling helps to integrate the contralateral pattern in a safe and easy progression.